-The graphs shown in Fig. 8 present the average identification error and the computational cost of identification of impacting mass (Fig. 8a) and impact velocity (Fig. 8b) as functions of the database size.
-Here, amplitudes of the first two peaks of the contact force in the first stage of the impact process were used as characteristic parameters.
-In each case, the accuracy of velocity identification turns out to be much higher (about 5-10 times) than the accuracy of mass identification.
-It is the result of the different sensitivity of the measured contact force on both parameters.
+The graphs shown in Fig.5 present the average identification error and the computational cost of identification of impacting mass (Fig.5a) and impact velocity (Fig.5b) as function of the database size.
+In presented example, the first two peaks of the contact force in the stage A of the impact process were used as characteristic parameters.
+In each case the accuracy of velocity identification turns out to be much higher (about 5-10 times) than the accuracy of mass identification which is the result of the different sensitivity of the measured contact force on both parameters.
 In general, the accuracy of the response map approach increases together with the database size.
 Nevertheless, the computation time increases significantly as well.
-Hence, the identification process for large databases became impractical with regard to the deadline condition.
-For databases larger than 3000x3000 ($9 \cdot 10^6$ of mass-velocity variants) the computational cost exceeded 350 ms for a modern PC.
-As a consequence, the 500x500 database has been used to guarantee an acceptable identification accuracy and to keep the computational cost low.

-Figure 8: Identification error and time as functions of database size: mass identification (left), velocity identification (right)
+Fig. 5 Identification error and time as functions of database size: mass identification (left), velocity identification (right)